 Program: Equipment Program Sub-program: Information Technology Project Name: Annual Hardware Refresh Submission ID: 6236 Location: City Hall Cost: \$531,385 OBI: \$ - Funding Sources: Hardware Upgrade: \$531,385 Scope: This project scope is to perform the scheduled replacement of end-of-lifecycle City computer hardware, which includes 300 computer desktops, 70 laptops, 210 monitors (desktop and video conferencing enabled), 180 celluar phones and 61 iPads.
-The City maintains the best pra mitigate the effects of equipment based on a five year refresh cyn replaced each year.
+The City maintains the best pra- mitigate the effects of equipmer based on a five year refresh cyc replaced each year.
 These asso been received.
-The City either the environmentally sound manner. nt failure.
-For our o cle.
-Approximately ets are depreciate rades in older ass desktop and laptop en v1/5th of the total desl d and written down aft vironment, this schedule is ktop / laptop fleet is ter disposal approvals have
+The City either t environmentally sound manner. nt failure.
+For our d cle.
+Approximately ets are depreciated rades in older asse lesktop and laptop en 1/5th of the total desk d and written down aft vironment, this schedule is ktop / laptop fleet is er disposal approvals have

-Program: Equipment Program Sub-program: Information Technology Project Name: Corporate Website Increased Functi onalities Submission ID: 7153 Location: City Hall Cost: \$300,000 OBI: \$ - Funding Sources: 0,000 55 Scope: A governance and operations planning and development of the findings and for consultation, staff engagement, and ot City's website content and guiding print.
-An information architecture based on for a user-focussed design.
-Metadata, tax will be developed to define the structure development.
-A content governance plan process diagrams and support framework A design specifications plan will be del Development (Stylesheets/Scripting/TeBranding/Visualizations, Technical and The technical implementation of the demaster page conversions, usability test testing, style guide and CMS features in the structure of the demaster page conversions, usability test testing, style guide and CMS features in the structure of the demaster page conversions, usability test testing, style guide and CMS features in the structure of the oundation reporter input processiples. uture state coronomy categore and blueprinan will encapsork necessary ivered that will emplates), Wirl design brandesign specificating of navigation rt.
-This committee of esses to develop the esses to develop the esses to develop the esses to develop the esses to develop and control to deliver the information on and information esses to deliver the information esses to develop the essential esses to develop the esses to develop th will review public e future state vision for the omer journey's that ensures ontent type list and models noring and template te recommendations, mation architecture. esign/requirements, Code nplates/Page Layouts), de template and .NET
+Program: Equipment Program Sub-program: Information Technology Project Name: Corporate Website Increased Functionaliti es Submission ID: 7153 Location: City Hall Cost: \$300,000 OBI: \$ - Funding Sources: Capital Revolving: \$300,000 Scope: A governance and operations planning command development of the findings and foundation consultation, staff engagement, and other inpositives website content and guiding principles.
+An information architecture based on future states a user-focussed design.
+Metadata, taxonomy will be developed to define the structure and the development.
+A content governance plan will process diagrams and support framework needs to design specifications plan will be delivered to Development (Stylesheets/Scripting/Templates Branding/Visualizations, Technical and design The technical implementation of the design specifications, style guide and CMS features training on report.
+This committee out processes to develop the state content flow and customate category definitions and columnitions and columnitions are stated to the future state essary to deliver the information will include template of the brand standards.
+The decifications plan will include avigation and information will review public ne future state vision for the comer journey's that ensures content type list and models horing and template the recommendations, mation architecture. design/requirements, Code mplates/Page Layouts), de template and .NET

-Program: Equipment Program Sub-program: Information Technology Project Name: Data Analytics 2022 Submission ID: 7162 Location: City Hall Cost: \$300,000 OBI: \$ - Funding Sources: Capital Revolving: \$300,000 Scope: platform and enable more staff to focus on higher data dashboards as a deliverable of the project as ingestion of City data sources, freely available exand TransLink transformation and aggregation of data visualization projection, analysis, drill-down, etc of visualization uch as Statistics Canada Training is included as part of the project scope fo r newcomers to the D ata Analytics tool.
+Program: Equipment Program Sub-program: Information Technology Project Name: Data Analytics 2022 Submission ID: 7162 Location City Hall Location: City Hall Cost: \$300,000 OBI: \$ - Funding Sources: Capital Revolving: \$300,000 Scope: Data Analytics 2022 allows the City to increase the benefits from the existing Data Analytics platform and enable more staff to focus on higher value activities such as analysis.
+The resulting data dashboards as a deliverable of the project assist in business decisions.
+The ability to trace data used to support decisions also increases transparency around decision making processes at the City.
+Creation of data dashboards include: ingestion of City data sources, freely available and TransLink transformation and aggregation of data visualization projection, analysis, drill-down, etc of visualization Training is included as part of the project scope ations